vedi/knowledge-base/src/documents/android/store/Store_GettingStarted.html.md

       }
   }
   ```

-5. In order to turn on Server Side Verification for purchases, provide the following settings:
+5. In case you want to turn on purchase verification you need to get clientId, clientSecret and refreshToken as explained in [Google Play Purchase Verification](/android/store/Store_GooglePlayVerification) and use them like this:

   ``` java
       GooglePlayIabService.getInstance().configVerifyPurchases(new HashMap<String, Object>() {{